Do I call these Gyozas or Potstickers or Peking Ravioli?

 your my questions answered.

-Back in WW II when Japan decides to invade Manchuria, Northern China the Japanese troops feasted on ‘potstickers’ and feel in love (can you blame them?)
+Back in WW II when Japan decides to invade Manchuria, Northern China the Japanese troops feasted on ‘potstickers’ and fell in love (can you blame them?)

 Upon returning home to their families, they couldn’t stop thinking about those juicy, crispy bites of heaven and sought to recreate them and thus the Gyoza was born.